Skip to main content

 Integrity

-Data integrity involves the accuracy, completeness, consistency, and trustworthiness of data throughout its entire life cycle.
-Typical issues related to data integrity include duplicates, missing values, inconsistent formats, or not following business rules.
-These issues can lead to inaccurate or incomplete results and damage the credibility of BI solutions.
+Data integrity refers to the accuracy, completeness, consistency, and reliability of data throughout its lifecycle.
+Issues such as duplicates, missing values, inconsistent formats, or violations of business rules can lead to misleading insights and reduce trust in BI outputs.

 Visibility